A Balanced Calorie Diet (ABC Diet)

 OMNIVORES or CARNIVORES?

-This is a minor adaptation in its early stages and not enough to change a carnivore into a well functioning omnivore in my experience.
-They have adapted to living with humans by developing an increased ability to produce more Amylase (the enzyme that breaks down carbohydrates) but that does not change the overall biological and metabolic pathways of a carnivore enough to avoid harmful effects associated with consuming such a drastic increase in carbohydrates.
+This is a minor adaptation in its early stages and they have adapted to living with humans by developing an increased ability to produce more Amylase (the enzyme that breaks down carbohydrates) but that does not change the overall biological and metabolic pathways of a carnivore enough to adapt to an increase of carbohydrates in the diet from 2% to as much as 75%.

 One such harmful effect of excess high-glycemic carbs on the system that is fairly common already is Leaky Gut.
 [2] [4]